yuorb/yuorb.github.io/src/tutorial/cl.md

 No case. (a verb)

 Functional context : I am thanking you with a purpose to let you feel my gratitude, let you know that I am not taking your help for granted.
-Either by pure habit of conforming social value, or by intentional willingness to create a mutually beneficial relationship. (otherwise you may not like me anymore and I wonʼt be able to receive any more helps from you, which is unwanted )
+Either by pure habit of conforming social value, or by intentional willingness to create a mutually beneficial relationship. (otherwise you may not like me anymore and I won’t be able to receive any more helps from you, which is unwanted )

 In summary, thank you can thus be translated as (most logically in my opinion)